jonggyup/FragPicker/README.md

 These results will be saved in ./results/workload_name/device_type/filesystem/

-Note that you may encouter an error like "./run_benchmark.sh: line 123: kill: (9431) - No such process", but you can just ignore this.
+Note that if you encouter an error like "./run_benchmark.sh: line 123: kill: (9431) - No such process", you can just ignore this.

 To view the results in a nicer way, run the following commands,